Task Planning with a Weighted Functional Object-Oriented Network: Experiments

-Secondly, we show that we can perform these actions successfully using human-robot collaboration.
-The NAO robot is programmed to execute certain motions as described in a task tree's motion nodes.
-Since the objective of this work is to demonstrate the use of a universal FOON in task planning, each motion skill/primitive that can be taught to the robot (such as pouring, scooping, or stirring) are learned by manually recording trajectories to simplify the process of programming the robot and to reduce the complexity of the problem space.
-We also do not use any sensors nor vision systems for manipulation, as there is no need for object detection.
-Nevertheless, the execution of the entire sequence is determined by the order in which the actions are sequenced in the acquired task tree, meaning that the NAO robot was programmed to perform the activities modularly.
-In the supplementary material, we provide video demonstrations of the execution of those actions shown in each tree and show how they are carried out with respect to the ideal value of $M$.
-Without human involvement, the NAO robot attempts to execute the task tree but ends up failing once it encounters the motion it does not know how to perform (which is reflected by a success rate of 1\%); however, with human involvement, the robot can finish all of the tasks and produce the final product.
+Secondly, we show that we can successfully perform these actions as a cobot task.
+The NAO robot was programmed to modularly execute certain motions as described by a task tree's object and motion nodes.
+Since the objective of this work was to demonstrate the use of a universal FOON in task planning, each motion skill/primitive that could be executed by the robot (e.g. pouring, stirring) were taught by manually recording trajectories via kinesthetic teaching to simplify programming the robot and to reduce the complexity of the problem space.
+We did not apply any sensors nor vision systems for manipulation, as there was no need for object detection at this stage.
+The order of executing each functional unit was determined by the order in which they were sequenced in the acquired task tree; in other words, the NAO robot simply follows each step and executes them one by one when able.
+In the supplementary material, we provide video demonstrations of the execution of manipulations shown in each task tree and show how they were carried out based on $M$.
+Without human assistance ($M = 0$), the NAO robot attempted to execute the task tree which ended in failure once it encountered the motion it did not know how to perform (with success rate of 1\%); however, with human assistance, the robot finished the tasks and made the final product.
 In some cases, we did observe that the motion primitives of the robot can fail, rendering the entire sequence as a failure.
-As future work, we would like to include sensors or behaviour that allow the robot to determine when it has failed a particular action and to determine what it needs to do to recover from the failed action.
-Even without its own notion of failure, the robot can supplement this through human interaction by communicating with the assistant to determine whether it should perform the action again.
+To overcome this through human interaction, the robot can request feedback from the assistant to determine if it should perform the action again.
+As future work, to better solve this, we will include sensors or recovery protocols so that it knows when it has failed a particular action and explore how to recover from failure.